Belgrade–Šid railway

-The Belgrade–Šid railway (Pruga Beograd-Šid) officially designated the Railway line 1 is a 120 km long railway line in Serbia that connects the city of Belgrade with the Croatian railway network and the city of Zagreb.
+The Belgrade–Šid railway (Pruga Beograd-Šid) officially designated the Main line 101 Beograd Centar – Stara Pazova – Šid – state border – (Tovarnik) is a 121.95 km long railway line in Serbia that connects the city of Belgrade with the Croatian railway network and the city of Zagreb.
 Its route follows the Sava river valley.
 It is an integral part of the Pan-European Corridor X, running from Salzburg and Ljubljana towards Skopje and Thessaloniki.
 It is electrified and mostly double-tracked.

 History

 It was the route of the Orient Express service from 1919 to 1977.

 As part of the Zagreb–Belgrade railway, electrification was finished in 1970.